 Disclosure contained in the Summary Compensation Table on page 59 is required to be reported in a manner which is not necessarily reflective of what an executive receives as "Realized Pay" for the year, or in future years as long-term incentive awards vest.
-The following is intended to compare share performance with the trend in CEO compensation each year over the same performance period.
-The graph below provides Mr. Spaulding's 5-year "Reported Pay" (target or intended compensation) compared to his Realized Pay.
+Mr. Philippon joined Gibson as our President and CEO on August 29, 2024 and therefore, has not been with Gibson for more than one year.
+Although we have historically provided a CEO Lookback table, intended to compare share performance with the trend in CEO compensation each year over the same performance period, we are unable to do so this year given the limited tenure of Mr. Philippon.
+In our 2026 Management Information Circular, we intend to provide a graph outlining Mr. Philippon's "Reported Pay" (target or intended compensation) compared to his Realized Pay during the time he has been with Gibson.